-1-5 units, Spr (Glasser)
+1-5 units, not given this year (Glasser, T)

 COMM 379.
 History of the Study of Communication-The origins of communication/media theory and research emphasizing the rise of communication as a separate field of study.
 The influence of schools of thought concerning the scope and purpose of the study of communication.
 Readings include foundational essays and studies.
 Prerequisite: Ph.D. student or consent of instructor.